 Minimise screen time

-(TV, computers, phones, tablets, etc.) Screens emit blue light which will keep your brain awake.
-Although screens have “night shift” features or you could wear glasses that block blue light, but whatever is on the screen (movies or work) will keep you awake.
+(TV, computers, phones, tablets, etc.) Screens emit blue light, which will keep your brain awake.
+Although screens have “night shift” features or you could wear glasses that block blue light, whatever is on the screen (movies or work) will keep you awake.

 Be mindful of caffeine consumption